Eschatologue/CM_wiki/docs/spells/3rd-level.md

 **Components:** V, S
 **Duration:** Concentration, up to 1 minute

 The touch of your shadow-wreathed hand can siphon life force from others to heal your wounds.
 Make a melee spell attack against a creature within your reach.
 On a hit, the target takes 3d6 necrotic damage, and you regain hit points equal to half the amount of necrotic damage dealt.
-Until the spell ends, you can make the attack again on each of your turns as an action.
+Until the spell ends, you can make the attack again on each of your turns as an :rsc-action: **Action**.

 ***At Higher Levels.*** When you cast this spell using a spell slot of 4th level or higher, the damage increases by 1d6 for each slot level above 3rd.